 But sports like volleyball are still not permitted, and parking has been limited to reduce overcrowding.
 In addition, you’ll need to keep six feet away from others, and face coverings are required outside of the water.

 Bicycles, roller skates, scooters, skateboards and BMX bikes are all totally fine by the city (though the state reminds us not to do them in groups), and the state has added quads into the mix, as well (finding a spot to take them out locally would be a challenge, though).

 But city skate parks are closed.
-The Venice skate park is covered in sand right now, and the Venice Boardwalk is only open for travel to essential businesses located there.
+The Venice skate park was notably covered in sand.

-Go to the local park (and a trio of botanical gardens)
+Go to the local park (and some botanical gardens)